libocca/occa/README.md

  - OpenMP ...

-Detailed list of tested platforms can be found in the [installation guide](INSTALL.md)
+A detailed list of tested platforms can be found in the [installation guide](INSTALL.md).

 ## Build, Test, Install

 OCCA uses the [CMake] build system.
-For a comprehensive overview of all build settings, checkout the [installation guide](INSTALL.md)
+Checkout the [installation guide](INSTALL.md) for a comprehensive overview of all build settings.

 ### Linux